 In 2010, I started my blog at CompletelyNourished.com to help share what I have learned about the health effects of the additives lurking in our food supply.
 I have written hundreds of blog posts here to help you get started with reducing your reliance on processed foods.
 Please visit my main page and scroll down to read the many articles I’ve posted here.
 You can also view my posts by category (e.g., “ingredient warnings” or “recipes”) by scrolling down a bit in the right-hand column of my main page.
 You can also subscribe to my blog in the upper left corner of any page (or at the end of this post if you’re using a mobile version of this site), so you will receive FREE updates via email whenever I post a new article, video or recipe here!

-None of these are goals that I ever had in life.
+Educating folks about natural foods was never a goal of mine in life.
 Back when I was ill, I had no idea how to even cook!
 My mom still shakes her head in awe every time she comes to dinner these days!
 It’s all just evolved out of my need to save others from enduring what I went through.
 I knew nothing about posting blogs, running websites or creating recipes.
 I just knew that I HAD to do SOMETHING!

 Even after all that I’ve been through, I am not someone who has something against medical doctors or the drug companies.
 I believe firmly that the medical community serves a very important role and saves countless lives everyday.
 But now I also realize how important it is for each of us to take an active role in maximizing our own health and wellness; and it is my mission in life to help folks do just that.